splendidcomputer/Debian-Hacks/git/README.md

 When you run `git commit --amend`, Git:

-1. Takes the staged changes (changes added using `git add`).
+1. Takes the currently staged changes (`git add`).
 2. Combines them with the previous commit.
-3. Creates a new commit object with the updated content and the same (or modified) commit message.
+3. Creates a new commit object with the updated content and (optionally) an updated commit message.
-4. Replaces the previous commit in the Git history.
+4. Replaces the previous commit in the repository history.

-The old commit is effectively replaced by the new one.
+**Note:** The old commit is replaced, not modified.

 ---